Junia gens

-The gens Junia was one of the most celebrated families of ancient Rome.
+The gens Junia or Iunia was one of the most celebrated families of ancient Rome.
 The gens may originally have been patrician, and was already prominent in the last days of the Roman monarchy.
-Lucius Junius Brutus was the nephew of Lucius Tarquinius Superbus, the seventh and last King of Rome, and on the expulsion of Tarquin in 509 BC, he became one of the first consuls of the Roman Republic.
+Lucius Junius Brutus was the nephew of Lucius Tarquinius Superbus, the seventh and last king of Rome, and on the expulsion of Tarquin in 509 BC, he became one of the first consuls of the Roman Republic.

 Over the next several centuries, the Junii produced a number of very eminent men, such as Gaius Junius Bubulcus Brutus, three times consul and twice dictator during the period of the Samnite Wars, as well as Marcus and Decimus Junius Brutus, among the leaders of the conspiracy against Caesar.
 Although the Junii Bruti disappeared at the end of the Republic, another family, the Junii Silani, remained prominent under the early Empire.

 Origin

 Junius, the nomen of the gens, may be etymologically connected with the goddess Juno, after whom the month of Junius was also named.

 Scholars have long been divided on the question of whether the Junii were originally patrician.
 The family was prominent throughout the whole of Roman history, and all of the members who are known, from the early times of the Republic and on into the Empire, were plebeians.
 However, it seems inconceivable that Lucius Junius Brutus, the nephew of Tarquin the Proud, was a plebeian.
 So jealous of their prerogatives were the patricians of the early Republic, that in 450 BC, the second year of the Decemvirate, a law forbidding the intermarriage of patricians and plebeians was made a part of the Twelve Tables, the fundamental principles of early Roman law.
 It was not until the passage of the lex Licinia Sextia in 367 BC that plebeians were permitted to stand for the consulship.

 Still, it has been suggested that the divisions between the orders were not firmly established during the first decades of the Republic, and that as many as a third of the consuls elected before 450 may in fact have been plebeians.
 Even if this were not the case, the consuls chosen at the very birth of the Roman Republic may have been exceptions.
 On balance, it seems more likely that the Junii were at first numbered amongst the patricians, and that they afterward passed over to the plebeians; but this question may remain unsettled.

 At the end of the Republic, the Junii Silani were raised to patrician status by Augustus, and one of them even held the office of Flamen Martialis; but this family was descended from one of the Silani who had been adopted from the patrician gens Manlia.
 Several of them bore the surname Torquatus, the name of a great family of the Manlia gens.